-Under Florida law, BUI arrests can happen when blood alcohol content (BAC) is 0.08% or higher or if law enforcement believes that your normal faculties are impaired due to intoxication.
+Under Florida law, BUI arrests can occur when your BAC is 0.08% or higher or if law enforcement believes that your normal faculties are impaired due to intoxication.
 For any person under 21 years of age, the legal limit is 0.02%.

-A law enforcement officer is entitled to stop any vessel for the purpose of checking for compliance with boating safety equipment requirements and can require that any boat deemed unsafe or a hazard to public safety be removed from the water.
+A law enforcement officer is entitled to stop any vessel for the purpose of checking for compliance with boating safety regulations and can require that any boat deemed as unsafe or a hazard to public safety be removed from the water.

-Law enforcement also has the right to conduct a stop of the boat for the purpose of investigating whether or not the operator of a boat is under the influence of drugs and/or alcohol.
-They have the authority to ask the operator of a boat to complete sobriety exercises, breathalyzer tests, or chemical tests of blood or urine.
+On the water law enforcement has the right to conduct a stop of any boat for the purpose of investigating whether the operator of the vessel is under the influence of drugs and/or alcohol.
+They also have the authority to ask the operator of the boat to complete sobriety exercises, breathalyzer tests, or chemical tests of blood or urine.